 Windshields range in shape, size, tint, and features.
 Some vehicles that are the same year make and model have many windshield options.
-See below for the common windshield features and tips for identifying if you have them.
+See below for the common windshield and auto glass features and tips for identifying if you have them.

 There are a few easy ways to tell if your vehicle has a rain sensor system.
 If your vehicle’s windshield wipers turn on automatically, then your vehicle definitely has a rain sensor system.
 There is also a square panel where the rearview mirror is, but on the front windshield.
 Rain and light sensors can appear very similar.
 Cars can have one or both.
 A rain sensor system turns the wipers on automatically by detecting rain on the windshield.